-Only in his later years, did my father finally agree to let me interview and record his memories and experiences from WWII....thanks to my kids who wanted to write school reports about him.
-I have copies of their old papers, the scrapbooks, tape-recordings and notes I made and most recently, the framed display of his medals and citations designed by my brother.
-I am delighted that the next generation...his three youngest great-grandkids are sharing Grandpa Bickley's story in their classes!
+Only in his later years, did my father finally agree to let me interview and record his memories and experiences from WWII...thanks to my kids who wanted to write school reports about him.
+I have copies of their papers, scrapbooks, tape-recordings and notes, and most recently, the framed display of dad's medals and citations designed by my brother.
+I'm delighted that his five great-grandchildren are now sharing Grandpa Bickley's story in their classes!

 |S/Sgt.
 Bickley was a turret-ball gunner.|

-After 70 days, the advancing Canadian ground forces made their way to Rouen.
+After 70 days, the advancing Canadian armored ground forces made their way to Rouen.
 With his altered appearance, clothing and accent, he had to convince them he was indeed an American!
-He traveled with the allies through towns and villages celebrating the liberation of France; finally boarding an RAF warship across the English Channel and back to his base in England.
+He traveled with the allies through many towns and villages celebrating the liberation of France; finally boarding an RNF warship across the English Channel and back to his base in England.

 A month later, he was back in Detroit to visit family and see me...his newborn daughter!
 He continued to serve as a pilot trainer in Texas until his discharge the following year.
 I never heard him talk about any of this growing up; didn't know a thing about it until the night we had a special visitor.
-I was 16 and allowed to stay up late!
+I was 16 and my brother 12.
 A news team arrived at our house just as my father returned from picking up Count Francois de Boisgelin.
 It was a big deal; this photo and article hung on the den walls for years; proudly showing off the citation of "gratitude and appreciation from the American people for gallant service in assisting the escape of Allied soldiers from the enemy."
-Signed by President Eisenhower, copies were given to members of the French Underground as well as the airmen whose lives they'd saved....but whenever asked about it, Daddy never offered more than we already knew.
+Signed by President Eisenhower, copies were given to members of the French Underground as well as the airmen whose lives they'd saved.
+But whenever asked about it, Daddy never offered more than we already knew.

 |The Detroit News; Spring, 1960|

-In researching details to add to the medal display, my brother found that all crew members had survived the plane being shot down that summer day.
-It was nice to learn that they'd either been hidden as my dad was or captured as prisoners of war....and all were eventually rescued.
+In researching details to add to the medal display, my brother found that all crew members had survived that summer day.
+It was nice to learn that they'd either been hidden as my dad was or captured as prisoners of war...and all were eventually rescued.
 I've shared this with various organizations who preserve the integrity and heroics of WWII veterans and I get teary-eyed every time I hear them referred to as the "Greatest Generation!"

 |With my parents a few months before he died.|